Your Ultimate Guide to Finding Private Hospital Cover

 |Health fund||Premium per month|

-Above was calculated on a single adult living in Western Australia taking out a basic hospital cover policy with an excess of $500 as at September 2018.
+Above was calculated on a single adult (with full or interim Medicare) living in Western Australia taking out a basic hospital cover policy as at May 2019.
+The calculations above do not take the MLS or LHC loading into account.

 Frequently asked questions and answers